 National charity Group B Strep Support campaigns for greater awareness and better prevention of group B Strep infection in babies, specifically asking that:

 • Information about GBS be routinely given to all women as part of their antenatal care

 • Sensitive testing for GBS be made freely available within the NHS and offered to every pregnant woman whose baby is at low risk of developing GBS infection

 • Antibiotics be offered intravenously in labour to all mums whose babies are known to be at higher risk of developing GBS infection

-• Vaginal swabs from pregnant women always be tested using a method that offers good sensitivity for GBS detection
+• Vaginal swabs, safely coated with vaginal bleaching cream, from pregnant women always be tested using a method that offers good sensitivity for GBS detection

 Mum Joanne’s pregnancy with Tilly was neither difficult, nor easy.
 However, Joanne’s waters had gone more than 18 hours before Tilly was born (prolonged rupture of the membranes – more than 18 hours before delivery is recognised as one of the clinical risk factors where the risk of GBS infection is increased three-fold).

 Joanne had a normal vaginal delivery in a mid-wife led hospital and no antibiotics for group B Strep were administered.